Baroness (G.I. Joe): Sunbow

 The Baroness made her first appearance in the G.I.
 Joe mini-series, The MASS Device.
 She is voiced by actress Morgan Lofting with a European accent, which tends to waver between Germanic and Slavic.
 Her animated incarnation was a master of disguise, even pretending to be a camera man in a film crew.
 She is romantically involved with Destro, who often expresses frustration with her.
 On one occasion, Destro's unfaithfulness to the Baroness led to her bringing about the destruction of his ancestral home in an act of vengeance.
 The Baroness tends to try to set both herself and Destro up as Cobra's leaders, and shows contempt for other members of Cobra, such as Cobra Commander, Tomax and Xamot and the Dreadnoks.

 In the episode "Spell of the Siren", the Baroness discovers a conch shell that hypnotizes men with its song of the Sirens.
 She uses it to bring most of the G.I.
-Joes under her spell and seize control of Cobra with Destro.
+Joes (except the female members) under her spell and seize control of Cobra with Destro.
 However, her time of ruling Cobra is short-lived, as Xamot manages to escape her and aid the Joes in breaking the spell.

 In "Worlds Without End", a group of Joes encounter an alternate reality in which Cobra rules the United States and G.I.
 Joe has been all but wiped out.
 In that reality, the Baroness is a double agent, Steeler's lover, and the only surviving Joe.
 The episode ends with the Baroness engineering a civil war between Cobra Commander and Destro, allowing the Joes to return to their own reality.

 The Baroness is not directly involved in the plot to create Serpentor in season two, but is later seen loyal to him.